Practical Guidelines: How to promote science and technology as the fulcrum of modern education

 After the mind is well trained with the help of examples and experiments the explanations of theories should be attempted.
 In many developing nations, the reverse method is largely followed.
-It means wastage of time.
+It means a waste of time.
 A student passes out by mere memory work, and as that memory becomes faint, the associated knowledge becomes nebular, leaving the student in a childish state of ignorance.

-Its influences on the Mind
+Its Influences on the Mind

 The study of science and technology has an educative and disciplinary influence on the mind and is of far-reaching importance.
 It fosters a realistic attitude towards life.
 And is also the enemy of superstition.
 A scientist depends on the powers of observation, the reason for his knowledge of the truth.
 By applying his reason to observed facts before believing in anything, he acquires patience and diligence.
 He thus lays the foundation of true knowledge.

-So a modern curriculum of studies must include the study of science and technology because the modern society needs scientific minds when it comes to solving any problems that humanity faces.
+So a modern curriculum of studies must include the study of science and technology because modern society needs scientific minds when it comes to solving any problems that humanity faces.